 So, Buddhism is a religion of “zero (空). ”

-Buddhism’s ultimate goal is to achieve the status of Nirvana, which is the imperturbable stillness of the mind after the flames of desire, aversion, and delusion have been finally extinguished.
+Buddhism’s ultimate goal is to achieve the status of Nirvana, which is the imperturbable stillness of the mind after the flames of desire, aversion, and delusion have finally been extinguished.
 When you achieve Nirvana, you are freed from all kinds of sufferings, and acquire the status of Buddha.
 Since our sufferings are ultimately the result of desire and lust, you can only achieve Nirvana by giving up “wanting,” and seeking pleasure.
 As Buddha and Nagarjuna taught, we are empty and are shaped by our surroundings.
-When you finally perfectly vacate ourselves by extinguishing the flames of desire, you will merge with the vast universe and acquire the eternal truth.
+When you finally achieve perfection, vacating the self by extinguishing the flames of desire, you will merge with the vast universe and acquire the eternal truth.
 The religious process to pursue Nirvana is a process to become “zero.”

 When Zen was introduced, Japan was in the middle of the power shift from aristocrats (Tenno, or Emperor) to military leaders (Sho-gun and dai-myo).
 Military leaders were rapidly taking control of the entire country and accumulating wealth that the society had never seen before.
-Unprecedented accumulation of wealth resulted in unprecedented level of conflicts.
+Unprecedented accumulation of wealth resulted in unprecedented levels of conflict.
 The fights among regional military leaders intensified and peoples’ lives were devastated.

 They needed Buddhism to overcome the enormous stress and despair.
-Zen priests were the go-to mentors in order to maintain a peace of mind despite harsh reality.
-Military elites especially sought advice from Zen priests, since Zen’s stoic approach to face truth – including life and death – resonated with the code of samurai way of life, called bushi-do.
+Zen priests were the go-to mentors in order to maintain a peace of mind in the face of harsh reality.
+Military elites especially sought advice from Zen priests, since Zen’s stoic approach to face truth – including life and death – resonated with the code of the samurai way of life, called bushi-do.

-Supported by military elites, Zen priests pursued indomitable religious practices including meditation to reach external truth, as they faced the harsh reality of how affluence and pleasure prompted conflicts and tragedy.
+Supported by military elites, Zen priests pursued strict religious practices, including meditation to reach external truth, as they faced the harsh reality of how affluence and pleasure prompted conflicts and tragedy.
 They were determined to understand Buddha’s teaching of “emptiness” through their body and soul.

 Remember, Zen denies text.

-For the Zen priests, “zero” meant drastically reducing the amount of desire and pleasure, and vacate their body to dissolve into the environment.
+For the Zen priests, “zero” meant drastically reducing the amount of desire and pleasure, and vacating their body to dissolve into the environment.
 At the culmination of their zero journey emerged immense beauty.